 Our Import and Export team will work with you to fill out a questionnaire to determine Customs and Import and Export requirements.
-In collaboration with you, the team will help acquire initial permits and licenses to begin importation of raw materials and exportation of finished goods, including:
+In collaboration with your business, the team will help acquire initial permits and licenses to begin importation of global raw materials and exportation of finished goods, including:

 - Importer Registry